 Using the button hole stitch, hand stitch around the outer edge of the ornament.
 I used #8 perle cotton thread.
 Insert ribbon and tie a knot at the top.

 I hope you enjoy making this lovely ornament from Tawn.
+If you haven't signed up for our monthly newsletter, please do so and receive the free Daisy Smocking plate as our free gift!
 Have a very Merry Christmas!